ipekselcen/ipekselcen.github.io/_posts/2026-01-17-bisulfite.md

 -----

-*This post is part of an ongoing series on computational thinking for experimental biologists.*
+*This post is part of an ongoing series on computational thinking for experimental biologists.
+Next up: “How I Learned to Stop Worrying and Love the P-value: Statistical Thinking in Single-Cell Data.”*